-Key Takeaways from Sea Limited's Q2 Results
+Key Takeaways from Sea's Q3 Results

 Is Now The Time?

-We think Sea Limited is a solid business.
-Its revenue growth has been exceptional, and that growth rate is expected to increase in the short term.
-And while its growth in users has been lackluster, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users and its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion.
+We think Sea is a solid business.
+Its revenue growth has been exceptional over the last three years, and analysts believe that's sustainable for now.
+And while its growth in users has been lackluster, the good news is its top-tier ARPU growth shows the increasing value of its platform to its users.
+On top of that, its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.